starship/starship/docs/zh-CN/config/README.md

 ## Zig

-By default the the `zig` module shows the currently installed version of [Zig](https://ziglang.org/). 此组件只有满足以下条件之一时才会被显示：
+By default the the `zig` module shows the currently installed version of [Zig](https://ziglang.org/).
+The module will be shown if any of the following conditions are met:

 - The current directory contains a `.zig` file